ba-st/Stargate/docs/MigrationGuide.md

 Some changes can be automatically migrated from v2:

-Load manually the package `Stargate-Deprecated-V3`.
-It will include deprecations and some of them includes automatic rewrite expressions.
+Manually load the package `Stargate-Deprecated-V3`.
+It includes deprecations, some of them with automatic rewrite expressions.

 Other changes cannot be migrated in an automated fashion: